ROBOTIS-GIT/emanual/_includes/en/dxl/control_table_present_volt_2.md

-This value indicates present voltage that is being supplied.
-For more details, please refer to the [Max/Min Voltage Limit(32, 34)](#max-voltage-limit).
+The Present Input Voltage(144) indicates present voltage that is being supplied.
+For more details, see the [Max/Min Voltage Limit(32, 34)](#max-voltage-limit).